How Solar Roofing has Evolved

 Using solar could also save you a lot of money in the long run.
 It’s estimated that installing a solar-shingle layer on your roof can cut your electricity bill by as much as 40 to 70 percent.

 Whether you have a historic home that needs to meet specific exterior requirements or a home with custom metal roofing, it’s easy to find a solar roofing option that fits your needs.
 Before you have your roof repaired or have a new roof installed, take the time to consider the benefits that solar roofing provides.
-For more information on the innovations in solar roofing, feel free to reach out to Pfister Roofing today.
+For more information on the innovations in solar roofing, feel free to reach out to Pfister Roofing based out of Paterson, NJ today.